Property in: LONDON

 Battersea Real Estate

-The arrival of globally renowned developments such as Prospect Place and 55-59 Lombard Road by Battersea Power Station Development Company has firmly pushed the area into London's millionaire neighbourhoods club.
-Other sought-after options include The HiLight by Ghelamco and Winstanley and York Road by Taylor Wimpey.
+Key active projects include Prospect Place and 55-59 Lombard Road by Battersea Power Station Development Company.
+Other options include The HiLight by Ghelamco and Winstanley and York Road by Taylor Wimpey.

 Battersea: Iconic Destinations